NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 Hence, there's no necessity for further modifications to RoPE.
 Simply build a carefully curated dataset, inflate your models into MoE, and continue pre-training.
 These are all steps that's required to extend the LLM context length.
-Besides, using the verb 'activate' to describe the process sounds more reasonable, given that LLMs naturally acquire this capability during its pretraining stage.
+Besides, I think using 'activate the LLM context length' to describe the process sounds more reasonable, given that LLMs have already acquired this capability during its pretraining stage.